phrl42/mangolyzer/README.md

 # Info

+You should press the key "u" in order to switch between modes.

-In order to verify the workings of this visualizer you might have to play <a href="https://www.youtube.com/watch?v=QK2rmLE7mFw">this song</a>.
+In order to verify the workings of this visualizer you might have to play <a href="https://www.youtube.com/watch?v=QK2rmLE7mFw">this song</a> whilst running.
 This program does not come with any warranty nor liability.